KnownSH/artfight-profile/README.md

 ## Little explainer

 Inline styles are done via a little DSL called **Slass** (Literally just a portmanteau of Style-Class), it's pretty much just a `.ini` file with the ability to inject mustache `{{variables}}`.
-It only supports semi-colon comments to make it so you can use hex colour values.
+It only supports semi-colon prefixes for comments, this is purely to make it so you can use hex colour values in your styles without quotes.

-Gleam-wise the slass getter function is passed around to each component, and the returned value is used like a lustre attribute record.
+Gleam-wise the slass getter function is passed around to each component, and the returned value is a lustre attribute.

 ---